DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/states/AK.md

 locality_name: 'Borough or census area'

-nearby_offshore_region: '<a href="/explore/offshore-alaska/">offshore Alaska</a>'
+nearby_offshore_region: '<Link to="/explore/offshore-alaska/">offshore Alaska</Link>'

 case_study_link: |
-    For a detailed view of how oil extraction affects communities in Alaska, read the [North Slope Borough case study](/case-studies/north-slope/).
+    For a detailed view of how oil extraction affects communities in Alaska, read the [North Slope Borough case study]({{ site.baseurl }}/case-studies/north-slope/).

 state_optin_intro: |
     To understand the extractive industries in Alaska, learn about Alaska's unique [land ownership](#understanding-land-ownership), [trust funds](#saving-and-spending), and [revenue sustainability considerations](#revenue-sustainability).
 state_production: |
-    Most of Alaska's crude oil production takes place in the [North Slope Borough](/case-studies/north-slope/), where exploration, drilling, and transportation costs are high, but high volume and the Trans-Alaska Pipeline make commercial drilling feasible.
+    Most of Alaska's crude oil production takes place in the [North Slope Borough]({{ site.baseurl }}/case-studies/north-slope/), where exploration, drilling, and transportation costs are high, but high volume and the Trans-Alaska Pipeline make commercial drilling feasible.

     About three-fourths of Alaska's natural gas withdrawals are consumed on site after extraction, because it is not commercially feasible to transport to distant markets.
 For more information about the Alaska Natural Gas pipeline, see the Federal Energy Regulatory Commission's [Alaska Natural Gas Transportation Projects](https://www.ferc.gov/industries/gas/indus-act/angtp.asp).